cp0613/linux-xuantie-kernel/Documentation/arch/riscv/hwprobe.rst

   * :c:macro:`RISCV_HWPROBE_EXT_ZICBOM`: The Zicbom extension is supported, as ratified in commit 3dd606f ("Create cmobase-v1.0.pdf") of riscv-CMOs.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZBKB` The Zbkb extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZBKC` The Zbkc extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZBKX` The Zbkx extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZKND` The Zknd extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZKNE` The Zkne extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZKNH` The Zknh extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZKSED` The Zksed extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZKSH` The Zksh extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZKT` The Zkt extension is supported, as defined in version 1.0 of the Scalar Crypto ISA extensions.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.